Skip to product information

 Natsume Sōseki (1867–1916) is widely regarded as one of Japan's greatest literary figures.
 Born in Tokyo, Sōseki was a scholar of English literature before becoming a full-time writer.
 His works, including I Am a Cat, Kokoro, and Botchan, have become cornerstones of Japanese literature.
 Sōseki's writing often explores themes of individuality, modernization, and the human condition, reflecting the tensions of a rapidly changing Japan during the Meiji era.
 His unique blend of humor, satire, and deep philosophical insight has earned him a lasting legacy, both in Japan and internationally.

-Information Icon Descriptions are sourced from publishers or third parties and are not independently verified See our disclaimer
+Info Icon Descriptions are sourced from publishers or third parties and are not independently verified.
+See our disclaimer

 ×